Significant Disproportionality Frequently Asked Questions (FAQ)

 Review of Policies, Procedures and Practices

-How often must a district review and, if appropriate, revise policies, practices and procedures?
+How often must districts and community schools review and, if appropriate, revise policies, practices and procedures?

-A district must do the review and, if appropriate, revision every year it is identified as having significant disproportionality.
-Each district is notified of required action steps within its Special Education Profile.
+Districts and community schools must review and, if appropriate, revise policies, practices, and procedures every year they are identified as having significant disproportionality.
+Each district and community school is notified of required action steps within its Special Education Profile.

 Back to Top

-All districts identified with significant disproportionality will undergo a review of student records with the Office for Exceptional Children.
-Districts will receive a Records for Review Excel file along with the district’s Special Education Profile that lists all the students included in the calculation for the category in which there is significant disproportionality.
-Districts must review the student records and provide documentation of student records specific to each category to the Office for Exceptional Children.
+All districts and community schools identified with significant disproportionality will complete a review of student records with the Department of Education and Workforce.
+Districts and community schools will receive a Records for Review Excel file along with the district or community school’s Special Education Profile that lists all the students with disabilities included in the calculation for the category in which there is significant disproportionality.
+Districts and community schools must review the student records and provide documentation of student records specific to each category to the Department of Education and Workforce.

-Any district that made a data reporting error may submit a Data Appeals Form.
-If the data appeal is approved, the district will complete a portion of the Self-Review Summary Report and an Improvement Plan for data reporting.
-If the Office for Exceptional Children approves the data appeal, the district will not be required to redirect 15 percent of its funds to Comprehensive Coordinated Early Intervening Services.
+Any district or community school that made a data reporting error may submit a Data Appeals Form.
+If the data appeal is approved, the district or community school will complete a portion of the Self-Review Summary Report and an Improvement Plan for data reporting.
+If the Department of Education and Workforce approves the data appeal, the district or community school will not be required to redirect 15 percent of its funds to Comprehensive Coordinated Early Intervening Services.

-All other districts flagged with significant disproportionality will complete a Self-Review Summary Report and Improvement Plan and are required to redirect 15 percent of funds to Comprehensive Coordinated Early Intervening Services.
-Districts will submit records to document individual and systemic correction.
+All other districts and community schools flagged with significant disproportionality will complete a Self-Review Summary Report and Improvement Plan and are required to redirect 15 percent of funds to Comprehensive Coordinated Early Intervening Services.
+Districts and community schools will submit records to document individual and systemic correction.

 All documents and deadlines for submission will be linked within the Special Education Profile.